rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/research-publications/posters/bernstein-2018-representing-n-dimensions-with-grid-cells.md

 author: Mirko Klukas
 title: "Bernstein 2018: Representing N-dimensional cognitive variables with grid cells"
 header: "Representing N-dimensional cognitive variables with grid cells"
-description: "This poster explores how grid cells can encode N-dimensional variables, using the example of a rat in 3D space.
-The poster covers path integration, relation to band cells, and capacity and tuning curves."
+description: "At this point in time there is no consensus in neuroscience literature on how grid cells are involved in the representation of 3D location, and their contribution to coding variables beyond 2 or 3 dimensions is completely uncharted territory.
+This poster explores how grid cells can encode N-dimensional variables, using random velocity projections.
+The poster covers path integration, relation to band cells, and capacity and tuning curve."
 keywords: "Bernstein 2018 Grid Cell Poster"
 date: 2018/10/09
 image: ../images/Bernstein2018.png